MaxGschwandtner/Cyclic_Following/README.md

 # Cyclic_Following
-A simple python turtle script that models what happens, when three people follow each other cyclic.
+A simple python turtle script that models what happens, when three people follow each other cyclically.